Andre-FP/Weather-System-Forecast/README.md

 Program made in C++ with interface with Python.
 The main program is written in C++ and provides weather information for the target period, from the weather database: https://open-meteo.com/.
-The Python part do a prediction task for weather forecast in any selected choice: Temperature max, temperature min, shortwave radiation sum, rain sum, or windspeed max.
+The Python part does a prediction task for weather forecast in any selected choice: Temperature max, temperature min, shortwave radiation sum, rain sum, or windspeed max.

 ## First step
 Install project dependencies